diodechain/website/app.md

   - title: Connect From Anywhere
     content: |
-      Collaborating with Diode is like using a VPN and collaboration tool built in one.
+      Collaborating with Diode Collab is like using a VPN and collaboration tool built in one.
 This allows your team to connect from anywhere in the world.
 And, if they happen to be in the same office, their devices direct-connect to carry on the conversation without even touching the Internet.

   -

   - title: Secure Web Portals
     content: |
-      Sometimes you need to share, or collect, information with people who don't have Diode installed - via a share link accessible from any web browser.
+      Sometimes you need to share, or collect, information with people who don't have Diode Collab installed - via a share link accessible from any web browser.
 This is a great way to exchange information securely with customers, partners, and vendors when operating in a regulated industry.
 Creating a secure web portal can be done with a single click on any file or folder you'd like to make available.

   -

   - title: Protected Identities
     content: |
-      Diode doesn’t require any personally identifiable information from you or your team to sign up and get going - all a Diode account requires is a pseudo anonymous username.
+      Diode Collab doesn’t require any personally identifiable information from you or your team to sign up and get going - all a Diode account requires is a pseudo anonymous username.
 Whether your team members use a single device or multiple linked devices, they can all be managed via self-custody credentials that are never stored on a server.

 ### Box: Our solutions